-The case icon is created automatically on the current page when you create a new matter from the MasterFile_Template.
-And holds everything to do with that case - evidence, facts, issues, chronological items, timelines, and work product, notes and argument, as well as tracking production.
+A case's database icon is created automatically on the current tab when you create a new matter from the MasterFile_Template.
+It holds everything to do with that case - evidence, facts, issues, chronological items, timelines, and work product, notes and argument, as well as tracking production.

 Each case is one file on disk, so archiving, backup and mobility is simple.

-The left most column of icons holds various bookmarks by default.
+The left most column of icons (#5 in the screenshot) holds various bookmarks by default.
 You can also add bookmarks here to specific cases and even documents within them.
 The most widely used one will of course be the Workspace and any Favourites you drag and drop there.

 MasterFile's default window

-MasterFile's main window and default view, "Documents by Date" is shown below.
+This is MasterFile's main window and default view, "Documents by Date".

-- The right menu panel which has all the actions you need to perform during intake, document import, review, production, analysis and so on.
+- The right navigator.
+It contains the actions you need to perform during intake, document import, review, production, analysis and so on.

-- The central area that displays the view you select from the left panel.
+- The central area.
+This displays the view selected from the left panel.

-Views search the database for a set of documents and group, sort and display them in specific ways.
+Views are similar to folders except that instead of you dragging documents there, views search the database for a set of documents and group, sort and display them in specific ways.

 Evidence, research, correspondence, key extracts, facts and events, etc., is therefore sorted and grouped by your own topics and issues, by document types, by author, and by relevance, and so forth.
 Simply browsing MasterFile's set of over 75 views lets you find what you need quickly - although you can also search the database when you need.

 The view below shows documents "by Document type".
-Under "Transcripts" and "Transcripts - all".
-As you you can see four transcripts exist in this case record.
+Under "Transcripts" and "Transcripts - all" you can see four transcripts are shown.

-To open a profile from the view list, simply double click on its row, or select it and press the enter key, just as you would an e-mail message.
-Once open, you can view the original document attachment and its the meta data - or edit that if necessary as well.
+To open a profile from a view, simply double click on its row, or select it and press the enter key, just as you would an e-mail message.

-Note that if the menu the panels disappear, and you see the MasterFile "folder panel" instead, click on Actions > Restore MasterFile from the menu bar or "Restore MasterFile" at the top of the left panel to restore them.
+- If the navigators disappear, and you see the MasterFile "folder panel" instead, click Actions > Restore MasterFile from top menu or "Restore MasterFile" at the top of the plain navigator to restore them.
 If the Actions menu is not visible, click on any row in the current view to restore it.